awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 ## Getting Batch Recommendations \(AWS Python SDK\)<a name="batch-sdk"></a>

 Use the following code to get batch recommendations using the AWS Python SDK\.
+The example includes `itemExplorationConfig` hyperparameters for solution versions trained using the `USER_PERSONALIZATION` recommendation recipe\.
+Optionally include the `itemExplorationConfig` hyperparameters to configure exploration\.
+For more information see [User\-Personalization Recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

 The operation reads an input JSON file from an Amazon S3 bucket and places an output JSON file \(`input-file-name.out`\) in an Amazon S3 bucket\.

  The first item in the response file is considered by Amazon Personalize to be of most interest to the user\.